This lovely lido on a natural lake is great for cooling off on a hot summer day. Activities include an adventure playground, trampolines...

-American friends Tom, Matt and David have fuelled Berlin's craft beer movement with their own small batch brewery since 2011.
-Aside from...
+American friends Tom, Matt and David became Berlin craft beer pioneers when they started their small batch brewery in 2011.
+In their...

 Hüttigpfad · interesting places nearby